unlock-protocol/unlock/unlock-protocol-com/blog/open-api-support.md

 Note: It is experimental so expect breaking changes until `@unlock-protocol/unlock-js` reaches v1.x.

-For languages other than javascript, you can use our [OpenAPI spec](https://github.com/unlock-protocol/unlock/blob/master/packages/unlock-js/openapi.yml) and generate a client using [OpenAPI generator](https://openapi-generator.tech/).
+For languages other than JavaScript, you can use our [OpenAPI spec](https://github.com/unlock-protocol/unlock/blob/master/packages/unlock-js/openapi.yml) and generate a client using the [OpenAPI generator](https://openapi-generator.tech/).

-If you have any feedback or find outdated [OpenAPI spec](https://github.com/unlock-protocol/unlock/blob/master/packages/unlock-js/openapi.yml) for any of our public endpoints, please open an issue on Github.
+If you have any feedback or find an outdated [OpenAPI spec](https://github.com/unlock-protocol/unlock/blob/master/packages/unlock-js/openapi.yml) for any of our public endpoints, please open an issue on Github.